Query Rewriting for Retrieval-Augmented Large Language Models: Methodology

 \subsubsection{Rewriter Warm-up}

-To build this pipeline, we first use pseudo data to train a warm-up rewriter, then apply reinforcement learning to optimize the policy model.
-The task, query rewriting, is quite different from the pre-training objective of sequence-to-sequence models.
-So we perform a supervised training for the rewriter as a warm-up baseline before the reinforcement learning.
-The data is from the generation of an LLM.
-First, we prompt the LLM to rewrite the original question $x$.
-Here we use a human-written prompt line just for a baseline performance of the rewriter.
-The the retriever searches the rewritten queries $\tilde{x}$.
-The retrieved background passages and the original question, $[doc, x]$ are fed into the reader.
-Then the samples that get the correct answers are collected as the pseudo training data, which can be denoted as $\tilde{D} = \{(x, \tilde{x}) | \hat{y} = y\}$.
-We fine-tune the rewriter on $\tilde{D}$ with the standard log-likelihood as the training objective, denoted as
+The task, query rewriting, is quite different from the pre-training objective of sequence-to-sequence generative models like T5.
+First, we construct a pseudo dataset for the query rewriting task.
+Inspired by recent distillation methods \cite{Hsieh2023DistillingSO,ho2022large}, we prompt the LLM to rewrite the original questions $x$ in the training set and collect the generated queries $\tilde{x}$ as pseudo labels.
+The collected samples are then filtered: Those that get correct predictions from the LLM reader are selected into the warm-up dataset, denoted as $D_{Train} = \{(x, \tilde{x}) | \hat{y} = y\}$.
+The rewriter $G_{\theta}$ is fine-tuned on $D_{Train}$ with the standard log-likelihood as the training objective, denoted as

 The rewriter model after warm-up shows modest performance, which depends on the pseudo data quality and rewriter capability.
 Highly relying on the human-written prompt line, $\tilde{x}$ can be sub-optimal.
-The relative small scale of the rewriter size is also a limitation of the performance after the warm-up.
+The relatively small scale of the rewriter size is also a limitation of the performance after the warm-up.
+Then we turn to reinforcement learning to align the rewriter to the following retriever and LLM reader.